seancarroll/jfluentvalidation/jfluentvalidation-core/README.md

 - TODO: need to override Subject methods on superclasses
 - TODO: static methods to create constraints
 - TODO: look at argona primitive data structures that avoid boxing/unboxing.
+- TODO: move default messages to a constants class
+- TODO: is there a better way than forcing constraints to call super to set default message?